Francis Almeric Spencer, 1st Baron Churchill of Whichwood1

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume VIII, page 501.
 Hereinafter cited as The Complete Peerage.

-- [S6] Cokayne, and others, The Complete Peerage, volume VIII, page 502.
+3. [S6] Cokayne, and others, The Complete Peerage, volume VIII, page 502.

-Admiral Sir George Stewart, 8th Earl of Galloway1
+Admiral George Stewart, 8th Earl of Galloway1

 M, #105924, b.
 24 March 1768, d.
 27 March 1834

-Admiral Sir George Stewart, 8th Earl of Galloway was born on 24 March 1768.2 He was the son of Sir John Stewart, 7th Earl of Galloway and Anne Dashwood.
-He married Lady Jane Paget, daughter of Sir Henry Paget, 1st Earl of Uxbridge and Jane Champagné, on 18 April 1797.3 He died on 27 March 1834 at age 66.2
+Admiral George Stewart, 8th Earl of Galloway was born on 24 March 1768.2 He was the son of John Stewart, 7th Earl of Galloway and Anne Dashwood.
+He married Lady Jane Paget, daughter of Henry Paget, 1st Earl of Uxbridge and Jane Champagné, on 18 April 1797.3 He died on 27 March 1834 at age 66.2

-Admiral Sir George Stewart, 8th Earl of Galloway succeeded to the title of 7th Baronet Stewart, of Corsewell [N.S., 1627] on 13 November 1806.4 He succeeded to the title of 6th Baronet Stewart, of Burray [N.S., 1687] on 13 November 1806.4 He succeeded to the title of 8th Earl of Galloway [S., 1623] on 13 November 1806.4 He succeeded to the title of 8th Lord of Garlies [S., 1607] on 13 November 1806.4 He gained the rank of Admiral of the Blue in the service of the Royal Navy.
-He was invested as a Knight, Order of the Thistle (K.T.) in 1814.2
+He succeeded as the 6th Baronet Stewart, of Burray [N.S., 1687] on 13 November 1806.4 He succeeded as the 8th Earl of Galloway [S., 1623] on 13 November 1806.4 He succeeded as the 8th Lord of Garlies [S., 1607] on 13 November 1806.4 He succeeded as the 7th Baronet Stewart, of Corsewell [N.S., 1627] on 13 November 1806.4 He gained the rank of Admiral of the Blue in the Royal Navy.
+He was appointed Knight, Order of the Thistle (K.T.) in 1814.2

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume VIII, page 501.
 Hereinafter cited as The Complete Peerage.

 Lady Jane Paget1